liuxintong1/Dasymetric-Gentrification-Map-of-Highland-Park/ASSIGNMENT.md

 # DSCI 554 Group Project

+# Project Progress Update

+## ✅ Completed
+- Completed building footprint map
+- Acquired Highland Park gentrification map
+- Vue application structure fully set up

+## 🔧 Next Steps
+- Integrate building footprints with the gentrification map
+- Apply the gentrification map’s color encoding to classify and color-code commercial buildings
+- Add **pricing categorization** to the building footprints.
+- Build a Vue component to render the combined, color-coded map
+- Insert and connect this component into the main Vue application page

 ## Description

 In your final project, your team will produce a **demo paper** as if submitted to a data visualization conference.
 For this, you will write a **research paper**, build and deploy a **demo**, create a **video**, and deliver a presentation to the class.
 The goal of the project is to design an interactive visualization system or tool that addresses a unique data-driven problem and that addresses visualization challenges.
 As such, this project shows how you can apply class concepts to solve visualization challenges and communicate your contributions professionally.